xpring-eng/xpring-common-js/CONTRIBUTING.md

 <img src="architecture.png" alt="Architecture Diagram of Xpring SDK"/>

-This library is made up of TypeScript which is compiled to an npm module which provides common functionality for Xpring SDK.
+This is a TypeScript library that is compiled to an `npm` module, which provides common functionality for Xpring SDK across all languages.

 This library is widely consumed, including by:
 - [Language Specific Libraries in Xpring SDK](https://github.com/xpring-eng/xpring-sdk#client-side-libraries)